barkprotocol/landing-page/README.md

 # MILTON WEB UI / WEB3 DAPP

+**The Storm of Solana**: Brace Yourself for the Fastest, Funniest, and Most Chaotic Token on the Solana Blockchain!

 ## Milton Token Management API Documentation

 This OpenAPI specification defines an API for interacting with Milton tokens on the Solana blockchain.
 It includes the following features: